-In 1917, the Senate Ladies Red Cross Unit (also known as the "Ladies of the Senate" and later as "Senate Wives") was founded by Mrs. Key Pittman of Nevada to aid the allied cause in the First World War.
-Members of the group were all wives of current U.S. senators.
-Among the charter members was Lucille Sanderson Sheppard Connally.
-Married first to Morris Sheppard and later to Tom Connally, both senators from Texas, she enjoyed a 40-year tenure as a Senate spouse and helped shape the group's early activities.
+In 1917, the Senate Ladies Red Cross Unit (also known as the "Ladies of the Senate" and later informally as "Senate Wives") was founded by Mrs. Key Pittman of Nevada to aid the allied cause in the First World War.
+Members of the group were all wives of current U.S. senators, and eventually wives of former senators as well as a few female senators joined the group.

-For many years, the Ladies of the Senate met in a basement room of the Senate Office Building to knit, sew, and roll bandages to aid the war effort.
-After the war, the group's activities expanded to included other charitable work.
+For several years, the Ladies of the Senate met in a basement room of the Senate Office Building, now the Russell Building, to knit, sew, and roll bandages to aid the war and recovery effort.
+After the war, the group's activities expanded to include other charitable work.
 The spouses maintained the connection with the Red Cross and sponsored the annual Senate blood drive throughout the 20th century.

-The spouses' group has seen many changes during its nearly ninety years of existence.
+The group has undergone many changes during its nearly 100 years of existence.
 In 1931, a Senate spouse became a U.S. senator.
-Hattie Caraway, a Democrat from Arkansas, succeeded her husband, Thaddeus Caraway, when he died in 1931.
-The governor of Arkansas appointed Hattie Caraway to the seat, assuming she would simply hold it until the next election.
-Instead, she ran for the office and won an upset victory in 1932, making her the first woman elected to the Senate.
-She won again in 1938, and became the first woman to preside over the Senate in 1943.
+Hattie Caraway, a Democrat from Arkansas, succeeded her husband (Thaddeus Caraway) when he died in 1931.
+First appointed to office, Caraway won a special election and then the 1932 general election, making her the first woman elected to the Senate.
+She won again in 1938 and served until 1945.
 Despite her new position in the Senate, Caraway continued to meet with the Senate wives on a regular basis.
-When Senator Huey Long was assassinated in 1935, his widow Rose Long served out the remainder of his term.
-Their son, Russell Long, later served in the Senate, making them the only father-mother-son combination of U.S. senators.
 Senator Margaret Chase Smith of Maine, often the only woman serving in the Senate of the 1950s and 1960s, frequently participated in the group's activities.